zhcmeng/smolagents/docs/README.md

 ```
     Args:
         x (`str`, *optional*):
-            This argument controls ... and has a description longer than 119 chars.
+            This argument controls ...
         a (`float`, *optional*, defaults to 1):
-            This argument is used to ... and has a description longer than 119 chars.
+            This argument is used to ...
 ```

 Note that we always omit the "defaults to \`None\`" when None is the default for any argument.
 Also note that even